dunn/wordpressl/README.md

 it immediately if you don’t want to try again, since it will contain passwords in plain-text.

+After provisioning, reset the root password through Digital Ocean in order to regain root access and to restart the server under SELinux.

 ## Prerequisites

 - Ansible 2.x.x